 More Than Broccoli helps you make the transition to eating vegetarian more often by providing you with inspiration and new recipes to try.
-Every month we publish at least four recipes for you to try — that’s once a week, if you so wish.
 We don’t ask you to change your entire identity, but invite you to try something new once a week.

 Anyone can join More Than Broccoli!
 It doesn’t matter if you’ve never cooked vegetarian or have been vegetarian for years.
 As long as you’re curious about how to eat and cook vegetarian, you’ve come to the right place.
 Many of the dishes are also easy to make vegan, or they are already vegan, so if you want to take it one step further, More Than Broccoli got you covered.